Kyle Farmer Preview, Player Props: Twins vs. Athletics

-After going 1-for-4 with an RBI in his most recent game, Kyle Farmer and the Minnesota Twins face the Oakland Athletics (who will start Paul Blackburn) at 7:40 PM ET on Tuesday.
+On Wednesday, Kyle Farmer (.306 slugging percentage in past 10 games, with no homers) and the Minnesota Twins face the Oakland Athletics, whose starting pitcher will be Joey Estes.
+First pitch is at 7:40 PM ET.

-In his last game, he went 1-for-4 with an RBI against the Angels.
+In his last game, he went 1-for-3 with two RBI against the Athletics.

 Sportsbook Promo Codes